The Technology Gap Fund application process is now open.

 Statement of Purpose

 The Office of the Vice President for Research and Technology Transfer will invest funds to advance the development of novel applied technologies that have near-term potential for licensing and commercialization.
-The Technology Gap Fund is not intended to support basic research, but rather it will support activities to advance technologies through the development of prototypes or through final proof of concept that have already demonstrated potential commercial appeal and for which the university has applied for IP protection in the form of a non-provisional patent application (NPA).
+The Technology Gap Fund is not intended to support basic research, but rather it will support activities to advance technologies through the development of prototypes or through final proof of concept that have already demonstrated potential commercial appeal and for which the university has applied for IP protection in the form of a non-provisional patent application (NPA) or Patent Cooperation Treaty application (PCT).
 The Technology Gap Fund is designed to facilitate an inventor’s ability to leverage external funding and to serve as a bridge toward product development and commercialization.

-Faculty and staff at all University of Houston system campuses who have filed a non-provisional patent (NPA) application through the Office of Intellectual Property Management in the past three academic years can compete for funding through this program.
-When a compelling case can be made, technologies on which a patent has already been granted in the last three years may also be eligible for funding through this mechanism.
-Proposed work must be accomplished within 6 months of funding with a possible one-time 6 month no-cost extension.
+Faculty and staff at all University of Houston system campuses who have filed a non-provisional patent application (NPA) or a Patent Cooperation Treaty application (PCT) through the Office of Intellectual Property Management (OIPM) in the past seven academic years can compete for funding through this program.
+Proposed work must be accomplished within 12 months of funding.

 Review and Evaluation/Selection Criteria

-Proposals are due by the date indicated.
+Interested parties must submit an intent to submit by January 19, 2016 to email@example.com.
+In this email, please include the PIs name, the NPA or PCT number, and a very brief description of the technology.
+Final proposals are due by February 15, 2016.
 All submissions must be received electronically.
-The review process will be carried out within four weeks of the proposal submission date.
+The review process will be carried out within six weeks of the proposal submission date.
 Funding decisions will be made within an additional two weeks of the end of the review process.
-The overall proposal review process consists of independent review by two separate groups, one a sub-committee of the Intellectual Property Committee, the other a panel which will include OIPM staff and external reviewers (venture capitalists, entrepreneurs and other members from the local business community) with expertise in each area, e.g., health, energy, etc. An aggregate score for each proposal will be generated using the independent scores provided by each of the two review panels.
-The primary criteria that will be used for evaluation of proposals by reviewers include the likelihood of commercial success of the technology and anticipated need of additional funds to bring the product to market.
+The overall proposal review process consists of independent review by two separate groups, one a sub-committee of the Intellectual Property Committee, the other a panel which will include internal technical and business reviewers and external reviewers (venture capitalists, entrepreneurs and other members from the business community) with expertise in each area, e.g., health, energy, etc. An aggregate score for each proposal will be generated using the independent scores provided by each of the two review panels.
+The primary criteria that will be used for evaluation of proposals by reviewers include the likelihood of commercial success of the technology and anticipated need for additional funds to bring the product to market.

 Proposal Preparation Guidelines

 Requests for Technology Gap funding can be made only after the decision to convert to an NPA has been made.
-The following sections will be generated using the electronic form provided on the DOR/OIPM website.
+An electronic application is available on SharePoint (LINK).
+Please contact Shaheen Lokhandwala if you need assistance with the SharePoint website.
+The application will follow the following guidelines:

 Budget and Justification